lukaslangrock/ShutdownTimerClassic/Structure.md

 ## Application Structure 🕸

-The application's entry point is `Program.cs` which just registers `Helpers/ExceptionHandler.cs` to catch unhandled or thread exceptions and then launches an instance of `Menu.cs`.
+The application's entry point is `Program.cs` which initializes the settings, applys CLI arguments using `ArgProcessor.cs`, and registers `Helpers/ExceptionHandler.cs` to catch unhandled or thread exceptions and then launches an instance of `Menu.cs` (or `Countdown.cs` in case the CLI args request it).

 ### Forms 🎨